 - A lack of calcium in the soil

 - Periods of drought followed by large amounts of water

 - Excess ammonium

 To help prevent blossom end rot on peppers, make sure that your pepper plants are receiving even and appropriate water.
-Pepper plants need about 2-3” of water a week when planted in the ground.
-To help keep the soil around the peppers evenly moist in between watering, use a mulch to help keep evaporation down.
+Pepper plants need about 2-3 inches (5-7.5 cm.) of water a week when planted in the ground.
+To help keep the soil around the peppers evenly moist between watering, use mulch to help keep evaporation down.

 Another step you can take to avoid pepper blossom end rot is to use a fertilizer that is lower in nitrogen and potassium and is not ammonia based.